moliver28/research-handbook/content/job-families/engineering/development/management/senior-manager.md

 ### Promotion Guidance

 - Business justifications should include not only a need for a Senior Engineering Manager, but also a description of how they will alter your organizational structure, and why.
 For example, by surfacing a before/after org chart, elaborating on what teams or responsibilities will become permanently theirs, or how existing Senior Engineering Managers in the organization will be utilized differently.
 - Promotion to Senior Engineering Manager is based on a combination of individual readiness and organizational need.
-While personal growth and skill development are highly valued, advancement to this role is contingent upon business requirements and capacity within the existing SEM structure.Promotions are considered when:
+While personal growth and skill development are highly valued, advancement to this role is contingent upon business requirements and capacity within the existing SEM structure.
+Promotions are considered when:
   1. The candidate demonstrates readiness for increased responsibilities
   2. There is a clear business need for an additional SEM
   3. Existing SEMs are at full capacity in their current roles